Today I’m writing a post that I am both excited and terrified to write about.

 I plan on recording my journey here on my blog with updates as time goes on to further keep motivating me to keep pushing myself.

-If any of you have been through a similar journey, you will understand my anxiety and excitement.
-I’d love to hear from you about your journey.
+If any of you have been through a similar journey, you will understand my anxiety and excitement, and many of you will know about the different ways you can handle and treat this, like using CBD oil or some other self-help methods.
+But I’d love to hear from you about your journey and how you coped.

 Wish me luck!